 Dredge the chops in the seasoned flour and shake off excess.
 Dip in the egg wash, and then coat both sides with the bread crumbs.

 Toss the arugula, tomatoes, olive oil, lemon juice, salt, and pepper in a large bowl.

 Heat the clarified butter in a large, heavy nonstick skillet over medium-high heat.
 Add the chops, 2 at a time, and cook until cooked through, about 3 minutes per side.
 Remove and place on 4 serving plates.
 Mound a portion of the arugula salad on top of each chop, and serve with a lemon wedge on the side.Essence (Emeril's Creole Seasoning):

 Combine all ingredients thoroughly and store in an airtight jar or container.

 Yield: about 2/3 cup

 Recipe from "New New Orleans Cooking", by Emeril Lagasse and Jessie Tirsch.
 Published by William and Morrow, 1993.

 More Recipes and Ideas:

-Aldie's Veal Chop with Arugula and Tomatoes, Crawfish Stuffed Veal Chops with Crawfish Marchin de Vine Sauce and Creamy White Cheddar Cheese Grits, Peach and Black Pepper Veal Chops, Zabaglione Recipes, Frying, Turkey Breast Recipes, Panna Cotta Recipes, Easy Lunch, Tomato Soup Recipes
+Crawfish Stuffed Veal Chops with Crawfish Marchin de Vine Sauce and Creamy White Cheddar Cheese Grits, Peach and Black Pepper Veal Chops, Veal and Mushroom Stew over Mascarpone Ravioli, Main Dish, Beef Stroganoff Recipes, Italian Pizza Recipes, Healthy Lunch Recipes, Burrito Recipes, Garlic Bread Recipes

 Thank you! your flag was submitted.